bdougie/live/README.md

 Use an existing OneGraph app or sign up sign up at [OneGraph](https://www.onegraph.com) to create a new app.

-Copy `/.env.example` to `/.env` and set the following environment variables.
+Copy `/.env.example` to `/.env` and set the followingdfdf environment variables.

 ### Environment variables